madhurw7/lokChain/README.md

 Progress: Basic PollsApp is done, included a Proof-of-work type hashing method with very low difficulty (Hash should start with three zeros).
 Integrated Firebase, to count the number of votes.

 WIP: Working on implementing the very basic blockchain.

+ToDo: Add authentication and add the feature of one user can only vote once.
+Add admin feature and only he can access the vote count

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.6.